LWC000316/Nvidia-AI-Specialist-Cirtification/README.md

 - Only do this if there is only one object to detect.

-  Create with different class names if there are multiple objects
+  Create with various class names if there are multiple objects

 ![다크라벨2](https://github.com/user-attachments/assets/fd294b2c-770e-481c-87a4-0191cdfe628e)